 Firefox supports an extensive collection of add-ons that covers news, blogging, games, shopping, communication, and web developments.

-Vivaldi, on the other hand, has the power of Chrome Web Store.
+Vivaldi, on the other hand, has the power of the Chrome Web Store.
 The browser allows users to download add-ons from the Google Chrome web store, which makes it more extensive and provide better extensions.

 Speed test is a part of the Vivaldi vs. Firefox fight as it shows which browser can deliver fast results.
-Although this test can’t fully justify between the two, it gives a glimpse of what both can do.
+Although this test can’t fully justify the two, it gives a glimpse of what both can do.